Tyler Clancy

-Tyler James Clancy (/klənsi/; born 1997) is an American politician and law enforcement officer serving as a member of the Utah House of Representatives for the 60th district, which includes the northern parts of Provo and Pleasant Grove.
-He is among the youngest state legislators in the United States.
+Tyler James Clancy (/klənsi/; born 1997) is an American politician and law enforcement officer who served as a member of the Utah House of Representatives for the 60th district, which includes the northern parts of Provo and Pleasant Grove.
+While serving he was among the youngest state legislators in the United States.

 Early life and education

 Clancy was born in 1997 in Beaufort, South Carolina.
 His father was the chief of police for the Beaufort Police Department and a United States Marine Corps veteran.
 Clancy's mother was a public school teacher and he has one younger brother.
 He graduated from Beaufort High School in 2015, where he was elected student body president.
 He then moved to Provo, Utah, for his studies at Brigham Young University, where he was the captain of the men's lacrosse team and president of the BYU College GOP.
 Clancy graduated in 2021 with a Bachelor of Arts degree in family science.